TeXlyre/texlyre.github.io/docs/projects/creating-projects.md

 ### Importing Existing Work

-Import projects from other TeXlyre instances or migrate work from external LaTeX environments.
-The import process supports TeXlyre export files and can extract projects from ZIP archives containing LaTeX source files.
+Import projects from other TeXlyre instances or migrate work from external LaTeX/Typst environments.
+The import process supports TeXlyre export files and can extract projects from ZIP archives containing LaTeX/Typst source files.

 Import workflows preserve project structure and file relationships when possible.
 Complex projects with custom configurations may require manual adjustment after import to ensure all components function correctly.